Plondone/qPCR/README.md

 Target 3 | Rpl13a | Y
 Target 4 | Sca1 | N

 Another annotation file holds informatation about the samples.
 This also has one column named **Sample** that resembles the names you gave the samples on the machine, I recommend to name these: Sample 1, Sample 2 ...
 The other columns contain specific information regarding your experiment.
+Also specify if you  used a blanc, this will make it easy for to inscept and remove blancs.
 See the example here:

 Sample | Blanc |Cell_type | Condition | Mouse | Passage | ...
 -------|-------|----------|-----------|-------|--------- |------